-The UNM branch campuses are considered fully-integrated component colleges.
+The UNM branch campuses are considered fully-integrated community colleges.
 They are committed to serving the needs of their respective communities in the manner of a comprehensive community college, offering a variety of academic, career, and community service programs.
-The branch campuses pledge themselves to protect the quality and integrity of all academic curricula, and the main campus pledges its resources, whenever appropriate and practical, to the fulfillment of the varied missions of the branches.
-UNM's Senior Vice Provost for Academic Affairs has responsibility for establishing policies and procedures relative to all branch operations, and oversight of branch campus affairs resides within the Office of the Provost.
+The branch campuses pledge themselves to protect the quality and integrity of all academic curricula, and UNM-Albuquerque pledges its resources, whenever appropriate and practical, to the fulfillment of the varied missions of the branches.
+Branch campus chancellors report to the Provost of the University.